ebnthm7/Algorithmic-Solution-for-EDGe/README.md

 Once the graph is labeled, create the adjacency list as follows:
 1. Create a list with as many entries as there are vertices, with each entry being a list (each list within the larger list represents a vertex).
-2. Within each list, list the "names" of the adjacent vertices.
+2. Within each list, enter the "names" of the adjacent vertices.
 For example, a graph with three vertices "a", "b", and "c" in a line, the corresponding adjacency list would be [["b"], ["a","c"],["b"]].
 Both of the ends have only one entry ("b") because they are only connected to the middle vertex.

 Entering the EDCN:
 -----------------
 The program requires the edge-distinguishing chromatic number (EDCN) of the graph to be entered as a constant.
 If the value of the EDCN for a graph is known, it can be entered.
-If it is not known, refer to the other program mentioned in the references of _The Edge-Distinguishing Game_ to determine the EDCN, then enter it.
+If it is not known, refer to the other program mentioned in the references of [_The Edge-Distinguishing Game_](https://arxiv.org/abs/2508.21185) to determine the EDCN, then enter it.

 Output:
 ------